MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 WindowsServerCore CN=Microsoft 10.0.10254.0 True
 ```

-Run <b>Get-VMSwitch</b> to return a list of switches available on the host.
+Run **Get-VMSwitch** to return a list of switches available on the host.
 Take note of the switch name that will be attached to the container.

 ```powershell
 Get-VMSwitch